afborchert/pipebuf/README.md

    that are guaranteed to be atomic when writing to a pipe, i.e.
    `PIPE_BUF` and `_PC_PIPE_BUF`, and print them.
- * _measure-pipebuf_: measure the actual capacity of a pipe buffer which can exceed the values returned by _pipebuf-constants_.
+ * _measure-pipebuf_: measure the actual capacity of a pipe buffer which usually exceeds the value returned by _pipebuf-constants_.

 ## Pipe buffers